 - 2.1.
 Section 1 paragraph 1.2 of the CSSF Circular 10/437 'Guidelines concerning the remuneration policies in the financial sector' ['the Circular'] refers to the remuneration of members of the administrative and management bodies of financial undertakings as well as those categories of staff whose professional activities have a material impact on the risk profile of financial undertakings.

 - 2.2.
 Within the scope of its activity of a ManCo, those of the Company's staff who could be considered as falling within its scope as members of Senior Management are:

-- Head of Asset Management;
+- · Head of Asset Management;

-- Co-Head of Asset Management

-- Head of Fund Services;
+- · Head of Fund Services;

-- Head of Risk Management;
+- · Head of Risk Management;

 - Head of Compliance;